giselcgomez/bus-tracker/README.md

-## Real Time Bus Tracker (Google Maps API)
+## Real Time Bus Tracker (Google Maps API - refreshes every 15 seconds)

 This project demonstrates the use of asynchronous programming, DOM manipulation, and use recursive functions.

 **Important highlights:**

--index.html - Calls a Google Maps API and MBTA V3 API Bus Route 1
+- index.html - Calls a Google Maps API and MBTA V3 API Bus Route 1, it refreshes the routes every 15 seconds.

 **How to Use**